LiveTL/LiveTL/README.md

 # LiveTL

-Get live translations for YouTube streams, crowdsourced from bilingual viewers!
+Get live translations for YouTube streams, crowdsourced from multilingual viewers!

 [Download for Free from the Chrome Web Store]()